-The good thing about Ancestry.com is that they have a two-week free trial.
-I used it for less than two weeks, and was able to confirm a family rumor about some of our ancestors.
+The good thing about Ancestry.com is their two-week free trial.
+With that trial, I confirmed a family rumor about some of our ancestors.
 The trick to making progress during that free trial is to do your free research ahead of time and narrow things down.
 Then Ancestry.com can help with the specific questions and stumbling blocks.

 Ancestry’s big strength is their tool that allows you to make a family tree (which you can choose to share publicly or keep private) and search other public family trees for more information.
 These trees allow authors to attach records, photographs and other evidence they’ve found to the people they believe they were descended from.
 Using that evidence, you can check their work before accepting their conclusions.
 If you do accept them, you can import their findings into your family tree.

 My family tree spiraled all over the place in no time using this method.
-But it’s easy to get carried away: at one point, I’d traced part of my family all the way back to some Highland lords of the 12th century when I finally got that funny “too good to be true” feeling.
+But it’s easy to get carried away.
+At one point, I’d traced part of my family all the way back to some Highland lords of the 12th century when I finally got that funny “too good to be true” feeling.
 I started over again with what I knew for sure about my ancestors, worked more carefully, looked harder at other people’s research and discovered I couldn’t actually trace them even to the earliest American ancestor.
-But hey – I discovered some really cool stuff that I was able to verify – all within a week on Ancestry.
+But hey – I discovered some really cool stuff that I was able to verify – all within a week of the free trial.

 Genealogy and DNA